This article may contain affiliate links, which means I earn a small commission on purchases. Opinions are my own.

 You can also chat virtually with resort Cast Members through My Disney Experience.
 There’s also you room phone to use if you need further assistance.

 — Another thing if you decline housekeeping, you can put your dirty towels and garbage outside your door for housekeeping to take.
-I put my trash in an extra bag I brought or the bag provided when you Mobile Order to make it easier and less messy for them.
+I put my trash in an extra bag I bring or the bag provided when you Mobile Order to make it easier and less messy for them.

 — I never walk barefoot in a hotel room.
 I always pack sandals for the room, which are also easy to disinfect!
 Speaking of, you should also clean your shoes after being at the parks and airport.

-One more note: The only times you can remove your mask at your resort (just like at the parks) is when you’re in you room, swimming, or actively eating or drinking while stationary and physically-distanced from others.
+One more note: The only times you can remove your mask at your resort (just like at the parks) is when you’re in your room, swimming, or actively eating or drinking while stationary and physically-distanced from others.
 Even if you’re outside talking on the phone, keep your mask on!

 At The Parks